 Graduate Assistantships

-A graduate student is awarded an assistantship where the student provides teaching support to the university.
-They are provided a stipend or fee waiver for working as assistants for professors – assisting in a lab or workshop, assisting them with instructional constraints, or demonstrating and teaching for undergraduates.
-The other option that provides a fee waiver or a stipend is research assistantships, where the student assists the professor with their research.
+A graduate is awarded an assistantship where the student provides teaching support to the university.
+They are provided a stipend or fee waiver for working as assistants for professors – assisting in a lab or workshop, assisting them with instructional constraints, or demonstrating and teaching undergraduates.
+The other option that provides a fee waiver or a stipend is research assistantships, where they assist the professor with their research.

 Student Loans

-Students can take a loan from banks, federal agencies, or private financial institutions.
+One can borrow from banks, federal agencies, or private financial institutions.
 The applicant raising a loan must meet specific eligibility criteria to have the loan sanctioned.
-However, students must note that loans can increase the cost of education due to payable interest.
-It is important to know that missed or delayed payments can drive student debt.
+However, one must note that loans can increase the cost of education due to payable interest.
+Knowing that missed or delayed payments can drive student debt is essential.

 FAFSA

-Students can apply for the Free Application For Student Aid (FAFSA) to evaluate if they are eligible for financial aid from the federal government.
-Students who want financial assistance every year must submit a new FAFSA before each academic year.
-Read more about FAFSA here.
+One can apply for the Free Application for Student Aid (FAFSA) to evaluate if they are eligible for financial aid from the federal government[23].
+Those who want financial assistance yearly must submit a new FAFSA before each academic year.

-Additional information on how to fund a college education is available in the detailed Best Guide to Financial Aid
+Additional information on how to fund a college education is available in the Best Guide to Financial Aid.

-Scholarships are eligible and are given to students who have an excellent Grade Point Average (GPA) record.
+Scholarships are eligible and given to students with an excellent Grade Point Average (GPA) record.
 They can be offered by external associations and organizations or by universities.
 Here are a few examples:

 AWC Student Scholarships

-The AWC Seattle professional chapter gives merit-based scholarships to communication students attending Washington State Colleges.
+The AWC Seattle professional chapter gives communication graduates attending Washington State Colleges merit-based scholarships.

 David A. & Linda M. Lefurgey Scholarship